connorbews/WaveSimulation/README.md

 ## Vertex Normals Calculation

-I used the following formula to calculate the normal field from the height field above:
+I used the following formula to calculate the slope in the x direction:

 $$d_x = \frac{1}{2}[h(i + 1, j) - h(i - 1, j)]$$

+I used the following formula to calculate the slope in the y direction:

 $$d_y = \frac{1}{2}[h(i, j + 1) - h(i, j - 1)]$$

 I can then take the cross product of these vectors is the normal vector.
 The normal vector normalized results in the following equation: